Scooter rental deposit in Phuket: how the security deposit works

 What we ask for when you book

-Simple, clear, nothing blocked.
+Simple, clear, no cash blocked.
 That's the whole difference.

 Do you have to pay a deposit to rent a scooter in Phuket?

 It depends on the company.
-Many ask for a cash deposit (often 2,000–5,000 ฿) or a card imprint.
-At ScootZone there is no deposit to pay: you simply pay for the rental on the spot, insurance and helmets included.
+Many ask for a cash deposit (often 15,000-150,000 ฿) or a card imprint.
+At ScootZone there is no cash deposit: your passport is held as the guarantee, with a contract and a filmed handover check, and you simply pay for the rental on the spot, insurance and helmets included.

 How much is a scooter deposit?